Victoria International Airport

 Victoria International Airport (IATA: YYJ, ICAO: CYYJ) serves Victoria, British Columbia, Canada.
 It is 12 NM north northwest of Victoria on the Saanich Peninsula, with the bulk of the airport (including the passenger terminal) in North Saanich, and a small portion of the airfield extending into Sidney.
 The airport is run by the Victoria Airport Authority.
-YYJ has many nonstop daily flights to Vancouver International Airport (YVR, about 15 minutes), which is a major airport serving many global routes.
-Additionally, Victoria International has nonstop service to Seattle (SEA), Toronto (YYZ), Montreal (YUL, summer only), Calgary (YYC), Edmonton (YEG), and several smaller cities in British Columbia and Yukon.
-The airport also has seasonal (late fall to early spring) nonstop service to several Mexican resort destinations.
-Non-stop service between Victoria and the United States decreased by 50% at the beginning of September 2019 when Delta Airlines permanently ended its three daily flights to Seattle, after which only Alaska Airlines continued to fly the route.
+YYJ has many non-stop daily flights to Vancouver International Airport (YVR, about 15 minutes), which is a major airport serving many global routes.
+Additionally, Victoria International has non-stop international service to Seattle (SEA), and domestic service to Ottawa (YOW), Toronto (YYZ), Montreal (YUL, summer only), Calgary (YYC), Edmonton (YEG), alongside several smaller cities in British Columbia and Yukon.
+The airport also has seasonal (late fall to early spring) non-stop service to several Mexican resort destinations.
+Non-stop service between Victoria and the United States decreased by 50% at the beginning of September 2019 when Delta Air Lines permanently ended its three daily flights to Seattle, after which only Alaska Airlines continued to fly the route.

 Victoria International Airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA).
 CBSA officers at this airport can handle aircraft with no more than 450 passengers, when unloaded from the aircraft in stages, or 120 normally.
-YYJ does not have United States customs and border preclearance, however many passengers fly first to Vancouver International Airport (YVR), which does have U.S. preclearance.
+YYJ does not have United States customs and border preclearance, but many passengers fly first to Vancouver International Airport (YVR), which does have U.S. preclearance.

-In 2018, YYJ served 2,048,627 passengers and had 120,936 aircraft movements, making it Canada's 11th busiest airport in terms of passengers.
+In 2024, YYJ served 1,872,033 passengers and had 95,615 aircraft movements, making it Canada's 11th busiest airport in terms of passengers.
 It was British Columbia's third busiest airport in terms of passengers and aircraft movements.
+The airport is also home to Arundel Castle, the operating base for 443 Maritime Helicopter Squadron of the Royal Canadian Air Force.

 Like most airports that are run by local authorities in Canada, YYJ charges an airport improvement fee for each outgoing passenger.
-As of December 2018, it was $15.00 per departing passenger.
+As of April 2024, it was $25.00 per departing passenger.
 AIF fees are usually added to fares and collected automatically by most airlines.